 - Application to rely on expert evidence

-- Application for strike out
+- Application for strike out or summary judgment

 - Application to set aside default judgment